 If a service member wants to reallocate transferred benefits, they can do so using the TEB Portlet in MilConnect.
-If a veteran wants to reallocate benefits, they should contact the VA using our "Ask A Question" feature.
+If a veteran wants to reallocate benefits, they should contact the VA.

-If transferred benefits are totally revoked for a dependent, a service member must resubmit a transfer request for the dependent via MilConnect, a veteran cannot re-transfer benefits to a dependent if the dependent's transfer eligibility was previously totally revoked.
+If transferred benefits are totally revoked for a dependent, a service member must resubmit a transfer request for the dependent via MilConnect; a veteran cannot re-transfer benefits to a dependent if the dependent's transfer eligibility was previously totally revoked.